Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Circular Sweep

-By substitution of $R_0$ with $\alpha r$ where $\alpha > 1$ and by substituting the terms for $V_s$ and ${R_{last}}$, (\ref{e33}) resolves to a quadratic equation in $\Delta V$ that has only one positive root.
-This root is a monotonically decreasing function in $\alpha$, given by

-Therefore, for a given $\alpha$, the designer of the sweep process can infer which $\Delta V $ needs to be chosen in order to completely clean the evader region using the final linear sweeping motion. \end{proof} For a complete derivation see Appendix $B$. \begin{thm} For a valid circular search process the total search time until a complete cleaning of the evader region is given by, $T = {T_{circular}} + {T_{in}} + {T_{linear}}$, or as,
+Therefore, the total scan time until a complete cleaning of the evader region is given by $T_{total} = {T_{circular}} + {T_{in}} + {T_{linear}}$.
+For the one dimensional scan to be valid and ensure a non escape search and complete cleaning of the evader region (\ref{e30}) must be satisfied.
+This demand implies that for a given $\alpha$, the designer of the sweep process can infer which $\Delta V $ needs to be chosen in order to satisfy (\ref{e29}) and thus completely clean the evader region using the final linear sweeping motion.
+For a complete derivation see Appendix $B$. \end{proof} \begin{thm} For a valid circular search process the total search time until a complete cleaning of the evader region is given by, $T = {T_{circular}} + {T_{in}} + {T_{linear}}$, or as,

 \end{thm}